 If there is such a thing, classic symptoms of Meniere's disease include: fullness in the ear, tinnitus (ringing in the ears), dizziness, vertigo (shocking abnormal sense of movement, usually spinning uncontrollably) and hearing loss.

 Most medical websites and the countless sites full of copied material quote the accepted triad of symptoms: dizziness, tinnitus and hearing loss.

 That hardly paints the full picture though, as anyone who suffers with the full blown symptoms of Meniere's can testify.

-Meniere's sufferers will talk about brain fog, disorientation, confusion, inability to concentrate, sudden exhaustion, light sensitivity and noise sensitivity.
+Meniere's sufferers can experience brain fog, disorientation, confusion, inability to concentrate, sudden exhaustion, light sensitivity and noise sensitivity.
 It is a very lonely condition to have to live with and can lead to depression and a sense of hopelessness.
 Suicides are not unheard of, which is a crime when we now know how you can find your cause and deal with it, or at the very least control the symptoms with dietary manipulation, lifestyle changes and the use of supplementation.

-Anybody can get Meniere's, male or female, young children to old age pensioners.
+Anybody can suffer from Meniere's, male or female, young children to old age pensioners.
 The general consensus is that the largest demographic of sufferers is middle aged people.
-One explanation for this is might be that whatever is causing the silent inflammation has had time to build up and tire the immune system out.
+One explanation for this might be that whatever is causing the silent inflammation has had a long time to build up and tire the immune system out.

 Existing mainstay treatments vary from drugs like antihistamines, anticholinergics, sedatives, anti-emetic agents, diazapam or diuretics, to surgery like endolymphatic shunt implants, vestibular nerve sections and various steroid injections into the ear.